IU14/frameworks_and_languages_module/technical_report.md

     ('GET', r'/items$', get_items),
 )
 ```
 This routing code only allows to route from the URL path, which is currently global and in one place.
-Using regular expressions will struggle to chain them to others making this not expandable.
-Frameworks allow us to route on a variety of things.
+Using regular expressions will struggle to chain them to others making this non-expandable.
+Frameworks allow developers to route on a variety of things.

 ### Recommendation